datalogics/apdfl-cplusplus-samples/Security/README.md

+## AddDigitalSignature
+Demonstrates adding a digital signature with a logo to a PDF document.

 ## AddPassword
 Demonstrates protecting a PDF with a password.
 To open or edit the saved PDF, you must supply the password.